Table of Contents

 Drain

 The drain, which permits water to drain after you take a bath.
-The drain is usually positioned at the bottom of the tub and connects to a pipe that enters the house’s plumbing system.
+The drain is usually positioned at the bottom of the tub.
+It connects to a pipe that enters the house’s plumbing system.

 Bathtub drains come in various designs, including push-pull, lift-and-turn, and trip levers.
-Each device is distinct and has a distinct function.
+Each device is distinct and has a different function.

 Overflow Drain